MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   - maximum value
   - volume of the area used in the calculation (multiplied by the number of time steps if time-averaged).

-Given that the full 3-D fields of these diagnostics are not output, it is possible to monitor statistical diagnostic output at much higher frequency without requiring copious amounts of free disk space.
+While these statistics could in theory also be calculated (by the user) from 2-D and 3-D :varlink:`DIAGNOSTICS_LIST` output, the advantage is that much higher frequency statistical output can be  achieved without filling up copious amounts of disk space.

 Options for namelist :varlink:`DIAG_STATIS_PARMS` are set as follows: